- 1.36k views

-A trip to Antarctica is a bucket list item for serious travelers.
-Despite — and because of — its frozen wilderness status as one of the most remote places on earth, the Antarctic region receives up to 50,000 visitors each summer.
+A trip to Antarctica is a bucket list item for only serious travelers.
+Despite — and because of — its frozen-wilderness status as one of the most remote places on earth, the Antarctic region receives up to 50,000 visitors each summer.
 However, a visit to the seventh continent is not only about checking boxes.
 It is a journey that requires serious commitment and a lot of preparation.
 So, the earlier you start planning, the better chances there are for you to secure a tour of your choice, at your price.

 - To see the unique landscape.
 Snow-covered mountains, active volcanoes, glaciers, and icebergs.